+Barack Obama, the Great Deceiver.
 Barack Obama swept into office on a tide of giddy enthusiasm.

+Not because Obama is especially hawkish himself, or interested in prolonging costly and failed commitments in Iraq or Afghanistan.
+Jeff Connaughton: Obama and the Rule of Law.
 Long silent and now contradictory, President Obama needs to deliver a clarifying speech about our financial markets and the rule of law.

 His is just the latest prosecution in an unprecedented assault on government whistleblowers and leakers of every sort.
 Kiriakou's plight will clearly be but one more battle in a broader war to ensure that government actions and sunshine policies don't go together.
 There is No High Ground in American Politics" Robert Reich:

 An Analogy.
 I mentioned this analogy in my Twitter feed and was asked to explain it in a bit more detail: that Obama’s Presidency is increasingly resembling James Buchanan’s Presidency.